inferno-framework/davinci-plan-net-test-kit/README.md

 feedback to ONC on the tests.
 Future versions of these tests may validate other requirements and may change how these are tested.

-The test kit current tests the following requirements:
+The test kit currently tests the following requirements:
 - Support for Must Support Elements
 - json Support
 - Support for all Plan Net Profiles